sig-gis/kaza-lcms/ProjectWorkflow.md

 # Project Workflow

-Probably will remove these links and visualizing LC outputs will paste a JS code block of a Code Link in this documentation.

-**click this link to accept the kazaLC Javascript repo: https://code.earthengine.google.com/?accept_repo=users/kwoodward/kazaLC**

-**click this link to gain access to the WWF_KAZA Google Drive folder: https://drive.google.com/drive/folders/1Qd3Xo9ISQjQV15xxwqfgE-Dr1JFJ49M4?usp=sharing**

 We execute these steps in order create a yearly land cover product for a given year and region in KAZA

 1. Create Land Cover Reference Polygons using GEE and Collect Earth Online